 UPP calls for Malanjum to be appointed as new Chief Justice

-KUCHING: Following the resignation of Chief Justice Tun Md Raus Shariff and Court of Appeal president Tan Sri Zulkefli Ahmad Makinudin, United People’s Party (UPP) calls for Chief Judge of the High Court of Sabah and Sarawak Tan Sri Richard Malanjum to be appointed as the new Chief Justice.
+KUCHING: Following the resignation of Chief Justice Tun Md Raus Shariff and Court of Appeal president Tan Sri Zulkefli Ahmad Makinudin, United People’s Party (UPP) has called for Chief Judge of the High Court of Sabah and Sarawak Tan Sri Richard Malanjum to be appointed as the new Chief Justice.

-In a press statement today, UPP stated that Malanjum is the most senior Judge in the Federal Court and he is fully entitled to the appointment based on seniority and merits.
+In a press statement yesterday, UPP stated that Malanjum is the most senior judge in the Federal Court and he is fully entitled to the appointment based on seniority and merits.

 “He will be the first East Malaysian to be appointed to the top post in the judiciary and it will send a strong signal that the new Federal Government is serious about promotions based on seniority and merits,” UPP said.